HOUSE BILL 1079

 What does it mean to be undocumented?

-An undocumented person is a non-citizen who entered the U. S. without legal immigration status or who stayed after the period he/she was authorized to be here.
+An undocumented person is a non-citizen who entered the U. S. without legal immigration status or who stayed after the period of time he or she was authorized to remain in the United States.

 If I am undocumented, can I apply for financial aid?